IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 If you&rsquo;re interested in more Agda writing, watch this space &mdash; I plan to write more soon.

 >>> Some types in this post have been simplified slightly from their definitions in the standard library to avoid having to discuss the [sort system][Sort System] and [universe levels][Universe Levels].
-If you are a set theorist who is worried about Russel&rsquo;s paradox, don&rsquo; lament &mdash; Agda has a solution!
+If you are a set theorist who is worried about Russel&rsquo;s paradox, don&rsquo;t lament &mdash; Agda has a solution!

 [Agda]: https://wiki.portal.chalmers.se/agda/pmwiki.php
 [Curry-Howard]: https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence